kuriwaki/modern-weighting-2021/README.md

   count(educ, race)
 ```

-Q: Using a logit, what are the predicted values of the outcome in each
+Q 4.1: Using a logit, what are the predicted values of the outcome in
-of the poststratification cells?
+each of the poststratification cells?

     #> # A tibble: 20 x 4
     #>    educ         race          n      Ypred